jrmenzel/vimix_os/usr/lib/tomlc17/README.md

 data structure.

-Note: you can simply include `tomlc17.h` and `tomlc17.c` in your project without running `make` and building the library.
+Note: you can simply include `tomlc17.h` and `tomlc17.c` in your projects without building the library.

 The following is a simple example: